Marketing vs Advertising: 7 Key Differences You Need to Know

-- Price.
-How much money customers will pay your business in order to receive your product or service.
+- Price: How much money customers will pay your business in order to receive your product or service.
 Price also helps dictate how profitable your business will be.

-- Place.
-Where and how your customers are able to find and access your products and services, including retail or resellers, distribution, franchising, and others.
+- Place: Where and how your customers are able to find and access your products and services, including retail or resellers, distribution, franchising, and others.

-- Promotion.
-How your business communicates the benefits and uses of your product or service.
+- Promotion: How your business communicates the benefits and uses of your product or service.
 This is where advertising comes in.

-- Process.
-The standard operating procedure that your people follow to show customers exactly what they receive when they purchase your service.
+- Process: The standard operating procedure that your people follow to show customers exactly what they receive when they purchase your service.

 What is Advertising?

-Some other advertising activities include:
+Some other purposes of advertising include:

 - Brand building to boost your business’s reputation.